EvKissle/sample-app-android/README.md

 Example App using Zoom Android SDK - https://developer.zoom.us/android

-This sample include both Android Studio project and Eclipse project.
+This sample uses Android Studio project with gradle .
 To use it:

 Sign up for a free 60 day trial at Zoom developer portal Get the SDK key and secret from your account in Zoom portal